 Tony Yeager and Whitfield roll into town with a group of local Donk-driving racers ready to call JJ out.
 The familiar foes have a plan to get inside JJ's head by going after the girls and hopefully pull out a win against the MSO.

-Now that his team is on small tires, JJ puts them to the test by inviting the country's best small-tire racers to Memphis for a winner-take-all race with a $16,000 pot.
+Now that his team is on small tires, JJ puts them to the test by inviting the country's best small-tire racers to Memphis for a race with a $16,000 pot.
 Big-name foes are in town so it's up to the MSO's heavy hitters to bring home a win.